nsc-norway/lims/form-parsing/nettskjema/README.md

 submission (this procedure is used because we already keep a record of projects in this way).

+This script updates a step (process) in LIMS with the data from the form, according to a configuration file.

 ### Functional overview / Input requirements